th-1982/general-quiz-game/README.md

 ### Strategy

 #### Target Audience
-* Users are interested in history, biology, geography, movies, and sports.
+* Users are interested in history, biology, geography, IT, movies, and sports.
 * Users are looking for entertaining and enlightening content online.